FaisalJulaidan/SearchBase/README.md

 * Setup the .env file for server and client
 * Run `docker-compose up -d --no-deps --build`
 * Update global variables in `docker/init-letsencrypt` add the new domain for SSL
+* Update conf file in `docker/nginx/conf.d` to the new domain
 * Run `./docker/init-letsencrypt.sh`